 The Notary line includes funds for miscellaneous supplies as needed.
-The City currently has four notaries.

-Dues, Memberships, Subscriptions line is for membership in Pierce County Cities and Towns Association, MRSC Small Works Roster register, and the subscription for the Tacoma News Tribune.
+Dues, Memberships, Subscriptions line is for membership in Pierce County Cities and Towns Association and MRSC Small Works Roster Register.

 The Transfer line item consists of \$10,000 to the Street Fund to fund Street Beautification costs; \$69,665 to the Street Fund from Designated Light Fund Balance to fund Street Light Maintenance; and 15% of the property taxes collected to the Street Fund for operations (2017-2019 transfer was 12.5%).